Skip to contents

 ensembl_id

-Ensembl Stable Transcript ID.
+Character: (optional) Ensembl stable transcript ID.
 You can supply up to 20 IDs.

 match_score

-(Numeric) Minimum alignment score for the antigen sequence and the target protein sequence.
+Numeric: (optional) A whole number from 0 to 100 giving the minimum alignment score between the antigen sequence and target protein sequence.

 ...